Tony-kan/simac/README.md

 ## 🌟 Project Overview

 SIMAC is dedicated to nurturing creativity, preserving cultural heritage, and fostering excellence in music, arts, and culture education.
-This website provides a comprehensive platform to showcase our programs, manage events, share news, and collect donations to support our cause, including the **Saving Children at Risk (SCaR) Project**.
+This website provides a comprehensive platform to showcase the programs, manage events, share news, and collect donations to support Simac's cause, including the **Saving Children at Risk (SCaR) Project**.

 ## ✨ Features

-- ✅ **Dynamic Content:** Pages for Home, About, Affiliates, Programs, Events, Blog, and News.
+- ✅ **Dynamic Content:** Pages for Home, About, Affiliates, Programs, Events, Blog,Gallery,Store(E-commence section) and News.
 - 📅 **Event Management:** An event calendar with details for upcoming workshops and concerts, including RSVP functionality.
 - 💳 **Secure Donation System:** Integrated payment gateway for one-time and recurring donations to support specific programs or general funds.
 - 🛍️ **E-commerce Store:** A dedicated section for selling musical instruments and branded merchandise.